praharshapm/vsdmixedsignalflow/README.md

    ```javascript
   erase labels
   ```
-- Connect a 'polycontact' layer on the 'polysilicon' on one side
+- Connect a `polycontact` layer on the `polysilicon` on one side
-- To the 'polycontact', connect a 'metal1' layer .
+- To the `polycontact`, connect a `metal1` layer .
-- Overlap the 'metal1' layer with 'm1p.
+- Overlap the `metal1` layer with 'm1p.
 - Remove DRC errors if any.
-- Create a label on 'metal1' layer , by selecting a point on the layer and in tkcon window, typing
+- Create a label on `metal1` layer , by selecting a point on the layer and in tkcon window, typing
   ```javascript
   label 'name_of_label'
   ```